yuxuan-z19/diffonnx/README.md

-# onnx-diff
+# onnxdiff

 > This project is developed on top of the PyPI package `onnx-diff` (version 0.1.2, released January 8, 2023).

-`onnx-diff` is a lightweight tool (PyPI v0.1.2) for comparing two ONNX models in both structure and runtime behavior.
-It calculates graph-level matching and can perform ONNX Runtime–based output consistency checks
+`onnxdiff` is a lightweight tool for graph-level comparing of two ONNX structures.